US-MFG-Demo/k8s-dapr-hack/README.md

 | FineCollectionService      | 6001             | 3601                   | 60001                  |
 | VehicleRegistrationService | 6002             | 3602                   | 60002                  |

-Use the ports specified in the above table *whether* using the DIY or step-by-step approach.
+Use the ports specified in the preceding table *whether* using the DIY or step-by-step approach.

-You will specify the ports on the command-line when starting a service with the Dapr CLI.
-The following command-line flags will be used:
+You'll specify the ports from the command-line when starting a service with the Dapr CLI using the following command-line arguments:

 - `--app-port`
 - `--dapr-http-port`